The invention of celluloid was hailed as the saviour of the elephant and the turtle. Today, the world’s oceans are full of microplastics.

 In fact, approximately 7,700,000,000 bottles of water are purchased every year in the UK.

 The best way to eliminate something is to provide a better alternative.
-At The Boiling Tap Company, we believe that the better alternative comes in the form of a unit that dispenses pure water, both chilled and boiling – on tap.
-The provision of reusable glass bottles will make your team’s daily hydration pleasurable and totally plastic free.
+At Aqua Libra Co, we believe that the better alternative comes in the form of a unit that dispenses pure water, both chilled and boiling – on tap.

 Plastic knives, forks, and spoons are very rarely re-used.
 Each piece is used for a few minutes and then disposed of – not always down the recycling route.
 Providing metal cutlery for your staff team means there’s no further need for flimsy plastic cutlery and the environmental disaster it represents.